 There have been no breaches of financial covenants or capital market requirements during the periods reported on.
-From 31 December 2020 the Company no longer monitored the book value of its participations, as this was no longer required in terms of relevant tax regulation.
-No other changes were made in the objectives, policies and processes for managing capital during the periods reported on.
+No changes were made in the objectives, policies and processes for managing capital during the periods reported on.

 18. Fair values

 A number of the Company's accounting policies and disclosures require the measurement of fair values for financial instruments.
 The fair value of financial instruments is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction in the principal (or most advantageous) market at the measurement date under current market conditions (i.e., an exit price) regardless of whether that price is directly observable or estimated using another valuation technique.